-- encourage and praise good behaviour and good work promote respect for others through our love of God and one another; - apply all rewards and sanctions fairly and consistently in accordance with this policy; - promote self-discipline amongst pupils; - deal appropriately and calmly with any unacceptable behaviour; - support the creation of behavioural plans for pupils with behavioural needs; - apply behavioural plans of individual pupils consistently and share with necessary staff in the classroom; - take an active part in supporting the creation of risk assessments; - report and record behavioural incidents in the classroom and around the school; - be aware of, understand and respond to the additional needs of pupils in their care and strategies to support these pupils - discuss pupil behaviour, identify problems and offer solutions at staff meetings and any other meetings with leaders and parents; - attend training on behaviour management and equality; - attend training on positive handling training; - use positive handling techniques if needed; - maintain high standards of integrity and behaviour within and outside school so as not to undermine Catholic values; - work in partnership with parents and carers keeping them up to date with their child's progress and behaviour at school; - ensure the health and safety of the pupils in their care; ensure equality within schools by reporting and dealing with all incidents of discrimination; - report any concerns they have on any aspect of the school community. - In cases where behaviour is disruptive and that it is causing harm to others discuss with SLT. - Report any concerns in regards to their behaviour to the inclusion team they may need additional emotional support or external agency support;
+- Ensure consistency in behaviour management; - build positive relationships with all pupils in their care; - have in place clear classroom routines and maintain consistency in applying these routines; - work with pupils to compile a list of class rules that are displayed and discussed as and when needed; - provide well planned, interesting and demanding lessons that are key to maintaining good behaviour - encourage and praise good behaviour and good work promote respect for others through our love of God and one another; - apply all rewards and sanctions fairly and consistently in accordance with this policy; - promote self-discipline amongst pupils; - deal appropriately and calmly with any unacceptable behaviour; - support the creation of behavioural plans for pupils with behavioural needs; - apply behavioural plans of individual pupils consistently and share with necessary staff in the classroom; - take an active part in supporting the creation of risk assessments; - report and record behavioural incidents in the classroom and around the school; - be aware of, understand and respond to the additional needs of pupils in their care and strategies to support these pupils - discuss pupil behaviour, identify problems and offer solutions at staff meetings and any other meetings with leaders and parents; - attend training on behaviour management and equality; - attend training on positive handling training; - use positive handling techniques if needed; - maintain high standards of integrity and behaviour within and outside school so as not to undermine Catholic values; - work in partnership with parents and carers keeping them up to date with their child's progress and behaviour at school; - ensure the health and safety of the pupils in their care; ensure equality within schools by reporting and dealing with all incidents of discrimination; - report any concerns they have on any aspect of the school community. - In cases where behaviour is disruptive and that it is causing harm to others discuss with SLT. - Report any concerns in regards to their behaviour to the inclusion team they may need additional emotional support or external agency support;